-Individuals who may be at higher risk of pneumococcal infection (e.g., individuals with sickle cell disease or HIV infection) including those previously vaccinated with 1 or more doses of 23-valent pneumococcal polysaccharide vaccine (PPSV23) may receive at least 1 dose of Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13).
+Individuals who may be at higher risk of pneumococcal infection (e.g., individuals with sickle cell disease or HIV infection) including those previously vaccinated with 1 or more doses of 23-valent pneumococcal polysaccharide vaccine (PPSV23) may receive at least 1 dose of PREVENAR 13.

-In individuals with a hematopoietic stem cell transplant (HSCT), the recommended immunization series consists of 4 doses of Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13), each of 0.5 mL.
+In individuals with an hematopoietic stem cell transplant (HSCT), the recommended immunization series consists of 4 doses of PREVENAR 13, each of 0.5 mL.
 The primary series consists of 3 doses, with the first dose given 3 to 6 months after HSCT and with an interval of at least 1 month between doses.
-A booster dose is recommended 6 months after the third dose (see Section 5.1 Pharmacodynamic Properties).
+A booster dose is recommended 6 months after the third dose (see Section 5.1-Pharmacodynamic properties).

-4.3 Contraindications
+4.3.
+Contraindications